What is constipation?

 Try to be active every day.
 Being active can help prevent and relieve constipation.
 Talk with your healthcare team about how active you should be and what kind of exercise to do.
 Most people can do light exercise, even in a bed or chair.
 Other people choose to walk or ride an exercise bike for 15 to 30 minutes each day.

 Learn about medicine.
 Use only medicines and treatments for constipation that are prescribed by your doctor, since some may lead to bleeding, infection, or other harmful side effects in people being treated for cancer.
 Keep a record of your bowel movements to share with your doctor or nurse.
-Let them know if you have not had a bowel movement in two days.
+Let them know if you have not had a bowel movement in two to three days.
 Your doctor may suggest a fiber supplement, laxative, stool softener, or enema.
 Do not use any of these products without first asking your doctor or nurse.

 What questions should I ask my healthcare team about constipation?